NDP 2019: Past and present contributions honoured in bicentennial spectacle at the Padang

 A procession of eight floats brought the prologue to a close in a segment titled Our Bicentennial.

-The vintage-looking structures represented the likes of Singapore General Hospital (established in 1821), General Post Office (1819) and Tanjong Pagar Dock company (1864) - an ode to these institutions’ contributions to Singapore.
+The vintage-looking structures represented the likes of Singapore General Hospital (established in 1821), General Post Office (1819) and Tanjong Pagar Dock Company (1864) - a tribute to these institutions’ contributions to Singapore.

-After a spectacular “bomb burst” by five F15-SG fighter jets where they soared towards the Padang in formation before splitting up into different directions, it was time for President Halimah Yacob to inspect the parade.
+After a spectacular “bomb burst” by five F15-SG fighter jets in which they soared towards the Padang in formation before splitting up into different directions, it was time for President Halimah Yacob to inspect the parade.

 DISPLAY OF STRENGTH